Burn-E99/TheArtificer/README.md

 You will also need to install and setup a MySQL database with a user for the bot to use to add/modify the database.
 This user must have the "DB Manager" admin rights and "REFERENCES" Global Privileges.
 Once the DB is installed and a user is setup, run the provided `db\initialize.ts` to create the schema and tables.
 After this, run `db\populateDefaults.ts` to insert some needed values into the tables.

-Once everything is set up, starting the bot can simply be done with `deno run --allow-net .\mod.ts`.
+Once everything is set up, starting the bot can simply be done with the command in `start.command`.

 If you choose to run version `1.1.0` or newer, ensure you disable the API in `config.ts` or verify you have properly secured your instance of The Artificer.
 If you enable the API, you should manually generate a 25 char nanoid and place it in `config.api.adminKey` and copy your `userid` and place it in `config.api.admin` before running `db\populateDefaults.ts`.